Much more than refreshing and tasty, mint has been a valuable home remedy since the Middle Ages.

-Mint is also full of more in the way of vitamins than we often realise, including Vitamin C and Vitamin A.
+Mint is also full of more in the way of vitamins than we often realize, including Vitamin C and Vitamin A.

 As you’re no doubt aware, getting vitamins into your dog’s diet can only work wonders for him or her overall.

-They help invigorate and energise your dog over the long term, and you’ll find that your dogs energy levels don’t spike up and down throughout the day so much as find a more even keel when these goodies are part of their daily nutrition.
+They help invigorate and energize your dog over the long term, and you’ll find that your dog’s energy levels don’t spike up and down throughout the day.

 Likewise, vitamins offer your dog a brighter, more glossy coat of fur, and you’ll find there’s quite the twinkle in his or her eye as time goes on too, as the vitamins help sharpen the mind.

-And of course, it can’t be emphasised enough how valuable vitamins are for your dog’s immune system.
+And of course, it can’t be emphasized enough how valuable vitamins are for your dog’s immune system.

 Unwell pooches can make faster recoveries from colds and maladies with it, and healthy dogs get a welcome bit of reinforcement against falling unwell in the first place if vitamins feature heavily in their diet.